duvenaud/learn-discrete/readme.md

 Grades will be based on:

-  * One assignment, designed to help you become familiar with different gradient estimators.
+  * One assignment, designed to help you become familiar with different gradient estimators, such as REINFORCE, REBAR, MuProp,
   * Class presentations
   * Project proposal
   * Project presentation